 Nintendo Game Console Repair

-We can fix your Nintendo Wii, GameCube, DS or 3DS
+We can fix your Nintendo Switch, Wii, GameCube, DS, or 3DS

-The Wii U at this point it seems unlikely that it will go down as one of Nintendo’s great success stories.
+At this point, it seems unlikely that the Wii U will go down as one of Nintendo’s great success stories (especially given that it's already been discontinued).
 Nearly three years after launch the console has only sold around 10 to 11 million units, putting it a very distant third behind the PS4 and Xbox One, and a long way behind the 100 million-selling Wii.

 All this is true, yet there’s another way of looking at the Wii U. Throughout its life, it has delivered strange, wonderful and distinctively Nintendo titles, plus an equally enjoyable run of weird third-party offerings and indie hits.
 It’s also a great console for anyone exploring the rich history of gaming, thanks partly to Nintendo’s own Virtual Console store.
 The Wii U might be on its last legs, but what a legacy it’s built in its short time, but at this time, things like Pokemon GO take over.